Senserva-LLC/Senserva-Inquisitor/README.md

 > [!TIP]
 > If you are using Azure CLI login with that to start out.
 It is easy, you have nothing to do.
 Over time you may want to create your own Entra ID Client to get all the rights Inq.exe is able to take advanage of.

-## How Int.exe uses User Rights.
+## How Inq.exe uses User Rights.
 TODO

 #### The Azure CLI